Disability travel insurance

 What to prepare for before air travel

 As mentioned above, airlines must offer assistance to disabled passengers free of charge.
-Whether you have a mobility issue, a visual impairment or some other need, you’ll need to plan ahead to ensure you can get the right service for you.
+Whether you have a mobility issue, visual impairment or some other need, you’ll need to plan ahead to ensure you can get the right service for you.

 Ask whether the plane has wheelchair accessible areas, and where your carer (if you have one) will be seated.
 If these areas aren’t available, will your wheelchair be stored within the cabin or the cargo bay?
 If the latter is the case, what help will be available in locating it?